Mortgage Guidelines 101 For Borrowers & Loan Officers

 This Article On Mortgage Guidelines 101 For Borrowers & New Loan Officers Is Written By Michael Gracz In Dedication To Our New Loan Officers

 The mortgage business can be tricky and overwhelming not just for borrowers but also to new loan officers.
 I have written this BLOG on Mortgage Guidelines 101 for not just for borrowers but also for loan officers in a simplified format on key points so they can comprehend.
 Over 75% of my borrowers at Gustan Cho Associates are folks who either gotten a last-minute mortgage loan denial or are going through a stressful mortgage process.
 This is for one reason and one reason only.
 The borrower was not properly qualified by their loan officer and the loan officer did not know two important things:

 - The loan officer did not know the guidelines before issuing a pre-approval.

 - The loan officer did not know their own company’s lender overlays before issuing the pre-approval letter.

 There is no reason why a pre-approved borrower cannot close on their home loan and close it on time.
 Gustan Cho Associates Mortgage Group close our borrower’s loans in 21 days or less.
 We have no overlays on government and conventional loans.
 We have a track record of closing 100% of our pre-approvals and closing them on time.

-I would also like to congratulate the new members to Gustan Cho Associates at Loan Cabin Inc. in passing the rigorous NMLS Examination and becoming a member of our growing successful mortgage team.
+I would also like to congratulate the new members to Gustan Cho Associates in passing the rigorous NMLS Examination and becoming a member of our growing successful mortgage team.
 Also like to welcome those loan officers who are planning on joining Gustan Cho Associates Mortgage Group.

 Becoming A Loan Officer